azsdk/azsdk-docs/00c-Addressing-Control-Failures/Readme.md

 # Control Attestation

+> **Note**: Please use utmost discretion when attesting controls.
+In particular, when choosing to not fix a failing control, you are taking accountability that nothing will go wrong even though security is not correctly/fully configured.
+> </br>Also, please ensure that you provide an apt justification for each attested control to capture the rationale behind your decision.

 ### Overview

 The attestation feature empowers users to support scenarios where human input is required to augment or override the default control